MartinNovoOvo/Projects/04.CSS/CSS.md

     </body>
 </html>
  ```
-10. centering with margins - we need 3 elements to achive that:
+10. Centering with margins - we need 3 elements to archive that:
     + `display: block` - because it needs to control horizontal space
     + `width` - because we have to control it.
 For example, it can not be wider than browser, or to prevent from self expanding elements.
     + `margin left/right: auto`